Why is forgiveness important?

 Those and many other reasons are all true.
 Of course, being right with GOD and people is certainly a big part of the reason why forgiveness is important.
 But in the long run, I’d like to pass on another reason that overlaps most of the other ones.

-Forgiveness sets a prisoner free and finds the prisoner was you!
+Forgiveness sets a prisoner free and you find the prisoner was you!

 Many years ago now, I was struggling with forgiving many things.
 I was a young mom with small children…living in a foreign country.
 It seemed I couldn’t let go of anything that was happening…or had happened to me!